Sylvain59650/datetime-object/docs/DateTime-Locale.md

         }
     });

-**Note:** From version **2.11.0** format/standalone cases can be passed as well. `isFormat` will be used against the full format string to determine which form to use.
+**Note:** Format/standalone cases can be passed as well. `isFormat` will be used against the full format string to determine which form to use.

     DateTime.updateLocale('en', {
         weekdays : {